likawind/dspy/README.md

 self.generate_answer = dspy.ChainOfThought(GenerateSearchQuery)
 ```

 You can optionally provide a `prefix` and/or `desc` key for each input or output field to refine or constrain the behavior of modules using your signature.
+Additionally, the system now truncates raw predictions to remove any input fields included in the completion, ensuring cleaner outputs.
 The description of the sub-task itself is specified as the docstring (i.e., `"""Write a simple..."""`).

 #### 4.b) Asking **DSPy** to automatically optimize your program with `dspy.teleprompt.*`